loighic/loighic.github.io/_pages/macro/pt3a/AD-AS_shifts.md

 > A weak dollar causes exports to increase and imports to decrease.

-**Video here on the exchange rate and import-export example.**

-Video 1 contains a more detailed example, but the central idea is as follows.
+The central idea is as follows.

 1. Let's say that, initially, 1 U.S. dollar (1 USD) buys 1 Euro (1 EUR).
 At the same time, for anyone in Europe, 1 EUR buys 1 USD.
 This will be our baseline.

 2. Then, the exchange rate changes so that 1 USD buys 1.25 EUR.
 The U.S. dollar has gotten stronger.
 Now, with 1 USD (or however much we have), we can buy more stuff produced in Europe.
-Hence, imports from Europe will increase.<br>
+Hence, imports from Europe will increase.<br><br>
 At the same time, with this exchange rate, 1 EUR buys only 0.80 USD (i.e., \$0.80).
 Now, with 1 EUR (or however much they have), Europeans will be able to buy less of our stuff.
 This means that exports to Europe will decrease.

 3. The exchange rate changes again.
 Now, 1 USD buys only 0.75 EUR.
 The U.S. dollar has gotten weaker.
 With 1 USD (or however much we have), we can buy less stuff produced in Europe.
-Consequently, imports from Europe will decrease.<br>
+Consequently, imports from Europe will decrease.<br><br>
 At the same time, with this exchange rate, 1 EUR buys 1.33 USD.
 Now, with 1 EUR (or however much they have), Europeans will be able to buy more of our stuff.
 This means that exports to Europe will increase.

+Since a stronger dollar (relative to other major currencies) causes export to decrease and imports to increase, a stronger dollar will cause aggregate demand to decrease, shifting the AD curve to the left.

+On the other hand, since a weaker dollar (relative to other major currencies) causes exports to increase and imports to decrease, a weaker dollar will cause aggregate demand to increase, shifting the curve to the right.

 ##### Factors that shift short-run aggregate supply curve